govindramesh/pneumonia-interpretability/README.md

 # CS7643 Pneumonia Midterm Pipeline

-This repository contains a reproducible implementation scaffold for the CS7643 milestone project: binary pneumonia detection on `ChestX-ray14` with baselines, evaluation, and interpretability.
+This repository contains a reproducible implementation scaffold for the CS7643 milestone project: binary pneumonia detection on this dataset: `[chest xrays](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia/data)` with baselines, evaluation, and interpretability.

 ## What is included